virgilianshailer/AutoMusic/README.md

   - 🔊 **Stable Audio Open 1.0** — lightweight atmospheric/environmental sounds
   - 🎵 **ACE Step v1.5** — full music generation with BPM, key, and time signature control
   - 🆕 **Stable Audio 3.0** — text-driven engine that handles *both* music and ambient/SFX; can be assigned to either channel
+- **Per-engine settings memory** — duration, steps, and CFG are remembered separately for each engine on each channel, so switching engines restores that engine's own optimal settings instead of overwriting them
 - **LLM-driven music parameters** — optionally let the model pick BPM, key scale, and time signature to match the scene mood
 - **Crossfade transitions** — smooth fade between tracks when the scene changes
 - **Persistent audio library** — generated tracks are saved per-chat and survive page reloads; supports shuffle and auto-play-next